To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The Brawn was streaks ahead of the rest in pre-season testing and in Melbourne in March, leaving teams without the controversial split-level aero development rushing to modify their cars after race stewards and an appeal court upheld the legality of the so-called “diffuser three”.

 While Red Bull have been competitive anyway, with Vettel leading a one-two in China, they can thank former Williams and McLaren title-winning designer Adrian Newey for that.
-The others, whatever their arguments, missed a trick.

 The optional Kers energy recovery system, which gives a driver a brief boost at the push of a button, has also proved a distraction.